ibm-watson-data-lab/shopping-list/templates/README.md

 <!-- fill in the blanks -->
 # Create an Offline First Shopping List with [technologies]

-In this code pattern, we will create an Offline First shopping list.
-Shopping List is an Offline First demo Progressive Web App built using [technologies].
+This code pattern is a reference implementation of an Offline First shopping list app, built as a Progressive Web App using [technology](technologyURL).
 [This app is part of a series of Offline First demo apps, each built using a different stack.](https://github.com/ibm-watson-data-lab/shopping-list).

-When the reader has completed this Code Pattern, they will understand how to:
+When the reader has completed this Code Pattern and explored the code in this GitHub repository, they will understand how to:

 * [goal 1]
 * [goal 2]